Understanding SmartPush Metrics (for SHOPLINE Merchants)

 Commercial Rights & Data Notes

-• Data Sync Range: For historical On-site events, data is synced back to July 2024.
-Order Create data is synced for the entire history of the store.
+• Order Create events: Full historical data is synced for the entire lifetime of your store.

-• Automation Logic: To prevent loops, emails sent/opened via an automated flow will not re-trigger the same flow.
+To prevent loops, emails sent or triggered by an automated flow will not re-trigger the same flow.
+See Using Metrics as Automation Flow Triggers above for the full loop-prevention rules.

 Best Practices for Segmentation Filters

 When creating audience segments, you may want to filter based on specific event or user attributes.
-Below is an example use case to illustrate how to apply filters effectively.
+Below are example use cases to illustrate how to apply filters effectively.

 Use Case 1: Target One-Time Buyers of Product A Who Haven't Subscribed